 Improve Your Nonprofit Organization’s Credibility

 If you had just FIVE minutes to sum up your organization’s key messaging, what would you say?
-Maybe you would focus on your organization’s years of service in the community… your unique long-term programs… your partnership with local resources… the needs of the local people you serve.
+Maybe you would focus on your organization’s years of service in the community, your unique long-term programs, your partnership with local resources, or the needs of the local people you serve.

 Overall, your key messaging should address questions like what makes your organization different?
 How do you stand out in the crowd of hundreds of other nonprofits in your area?
-And is your message purposeful?
+Is your message purposeful?

 These three steps will help you address these key questions, tell your most effective story and successfully get your organization’s message across:

 - Keep it concise.
 Key messaging is the summary of who you are as an organization.
 And unlike the statements above, your key messaging doesn’t just focus on one aspect of the work you do.
 It’s a holistic view of your work.
 It comes from your organization’s story, from the themes that come up over and over and that best define your strategy and goals.
 By avoiding lengthy jargon and keeping it bite-size, you have greater control over carefully crafting your story and maximizing the impact of your message.

 - Keep it clear.
 Your key messaging should be straightforward and to the point.
 If your message is complicated or full of lingo, there’s little chance it will be remembered.
 By making sure it is short and specific, your donors and people from your community will hang on to those focused statements when asked about your organization and more easily utilize them when speaking to others.

 - Keep it consistent.
 If you want your message to stick, it must be repeated.
 Building memorable key messaging across all your channels is especially important in educating others about your work.
 Key and consistent messaging creates a memorable identity for your organization and builds a stronger foundation for credibility.